Spreadsheets can be tricky. Even with the power of Google Sheets, certain assumptions are made when specific values are entered into a spreadsheet.

 Fix: Format the desired cells as plain text instead of a number.
 Once you have the cells you want to format highlighted, click Format>Number>Plain text.

 Another option is to add a single quote (apostrophe) at the start of the number.
 That indicates to Google that this should be treated as text instead of a number value.
 So 001234 becomes '001234.

 Large numbers (i.e. SKU and Barcode numbers) are converted to scientific notation

 Problem: 10000000000 becomes 1E+10

 Cause: This is also the result of spreadsheet apps (including Google Sheets) treating numbers as values to be calculated by default.

 Fix: Same as above, simply add a single quote (apostrophe) at the start of the number.
-That indicates to Google that this is to be treated as text instead of as a number value.
+That indicates to Google that this should be treated as text instead of a number value.
 So 10000000000 becomes '10000000000.